Thorinair/AuraDriver/README.md

 **NOTE: This project is a derivative work and is not part of Furality Online Xperience or created by Furality, Inc.**

 A live demo is available in the [Luminescent Ledge](https://vrchat.com/home/world/wrld_fb4edc80-6c48-43f2-9bd1-2fa9f1345621) VRChat world!
-Make sure to have an avatar with the [Aqua Shader](https://furality.org/aqua-shader-info) and with the correctly set Luma Aura Color propery.
+Make sure to have an avatar with the [Aqua Shader](https://furality.org/aqua-shader-info) and with the correctly set Luma Aura Color property.

 ## Features
 * Provides the infrastructure needed to add the Luma Aura effect to a world.